-- 1. Waivers of ADHC licensing requirements as appropriate and allowed; - 2.
-ADHC licensing requirement states that an ADHC center shall not admit more beneficiaries into care than the number specified on their license.
-PACE providers may enroll more beneficiaries into the PACE center than the ADHC license will allow; however, the PACE center must not exceed the licensed capacity on any day; and - 3.
-ADHC licensing requirement states that a beneficiary who has not attended an ADHC center at least 36 days each quarter (every 3 months) shall not be eligible for ADHC services.
+- HSS may grant waivers of ADHC licensing requirements as appropriate and • allowed; - ADHC licensing requirement states that an ADHC center shall not admit more beneficiaries into care than the number specified on their license.
+PACE providers may enroll more beneficiaries into the PACE center than the ADHC license will allow but the PACE center must not exceed the licensed capacity on any day; and - ADHC licensing requirement states that an individual who has not attended an ADHC center at least 36 days each quarter (every 3 months) shall not be eligible for ADHC services.
 A PACE beneficiary may have supports at his/her home during the day and may not need the daily support provided by the ADHC component of PACE.
 The frequency of a beneficiary's attendance at the PACE center is determined by the PACE interdisciplinary team (IDT) based on the needs and preferences of the beneficiary.
-Therefore, the beneficiary may not attend the center within the 36 days per quarter period and will not be disenrolled from the PACE program.
+Therefore, the beneficiary may not attend the center within the 36 days per guarter period and will not be disenrolled from the PACE program.